Diabetes Self-Management Training

 If you have pre-diabetes, developing type 2 diabetes doesn’t have to be a sure thing.
 The Diabetes Prevention Program teaches meaningful lifestyle changes to prevent or delay type 2 diabetes, lowers the risk of having a heart attack or stroke, improves overall health and increases your energy and well-being.

 The Deaconess Diabetes Prevention Program (DPP) is a year-long program recognized by the Center for Disease Control and the American Diabetes Association.
-It is offered at no cost, and is designed to help change and replace unhealthy habits that have been formed over the years, offering practical education and positive, encouraging support.
+It is fully covered by Medicare (other insurance company coverage may vary), and is designed to help change and replace unhealthy habits that have been formed over the years, offering practical education and positive, encouraging support.

 During the first half of the program, topics include: